 was not allowed to enter the promised land

-He was one hundred and twenty years old when he climbed Mount Nebo, the highest elevation west of the Jordan, from which, far beyond the Jordan Valley, one looks to the region that extends east of the river.
+He was one hundred and twenty years old when he climbed Mount Nebo, the highest elevation east of the Jordan, from which, far beyond the Jordan Valley, one looks to the region that extends west of the river.
 From there, God showed Moses the land.
-He reminded of his promise and then said to Moses:
+He reminded him of his promise and then said to Moses:

 I have let you see it with your eyes, but you shall not go over there.
 5 Moses 34,4

-Why was it Moses' fate to see the promised land after the forty-year desert migration, but not to enter it?
+Why was it destined to Moses to see the promised land after forty years of wandering in the wilderness but not to enter it?

 Take the staff; and you and your brother Aaron assemble the congregation and speak to the rock before their eyes, that it may yield its water.
 You shall thus bring forth water for them out of the rock and let the congregation and their beasts drink.
 4 Moses 20, 8